Do you have recess?

 Do Long-View kids have homework?

 No, we do not assign homework at Long-View.
 Outside of expecting our learners to read daily, we do not send home worksheets, assign workbook pages, or give out the typical "homework."
 There are a handful of reasons for this: namely, there is good deal of research to support the idea that homework is not beneficial to learning.
-On top of that, we have witnessed during our many years of work in schools that revere the routine of homework how rote this work often is, and how quickly it creates a passive "I-just-want-to-get-it-done-and-I-don't-really-care-if-I-do-it-well" attitude.
+On top of that, we have witnessed during our many years of work in schools that revere the routine of homework how very rote this work actually is, and how quickly it creates a passive "I-just-want-to-get-it-done-and-I-don't-really-care-if-I-do-it-well" attitude.
 We care about quality learning, and we emphasize deep and critical thinking.
 Additionally, our kids do not waste any time when at school, and they spend the academic minutes thinking critically and working hard.
 We want them to go home after school and play, take classes that they explore their passions, and have family time.
 Most of all we want them to spend time reading, and reading ambitiously.
+Our community norm is that we read 2 hours a day, at least five days a week.
 On top of that, we encourage Long-View kids to choose to extend their own learning based on their experiences at Long-View.
-Thus, you'll see our kids decide to iterate a coding challenge they completed at school or add to a story they are writing.
+The way we talk about this is to discuss “How are your driving your own learning?”
+Thus, you'll see our kids choose to iterate a coding challenge they completed at school or add to a story they are writing.
 Both are easy to do, as everything we do on computers is cloud-based, and thus they can access it at home.
+We also have curated on-line courses that give kids further options for driving their own learning, such as Long-View’s Big History Project, and daily talk about fascinating ideas in Campfire that deserve further research.

 Do you have report cards?

 Yes.
 We regularly assess the kids (formally and informally), and provide parents with a lengthy narrative report twice a year, as well as a twice yearly face-to-face conference that provides for meaningful dialogue between parents and teachers.
 Long-View, however, is letter and number grade-free.
 This is key to our mission of focusing on the "long view" and making the business of learning, not "schooling," central to our educational experience.
 We eschew grades in favor of on-going dialogue and teacher reports.
-We regularly assess the kids (formally and informally), and provide parents with a lengthy narrative report twice a year.
-These highly personalized qualitative prose assessments culled from the collective analysis of the entire Long-View teaching team capture students’ talents, strengths, challenges, and opportunities.
-We describe each child across our academic footprint (computer science, math, reading, writing, and science), as well as describe your child's growth in the four areas we deeply emphasize: critical thinking, communication, collaboration, and creativity.
+The narrative report card that is given to parents twice a year is a highly personalized qualitative report culled from the collective analysis of the entire Long-View teaching team.
+It captures students’ talents, strengths, challenges, and opportunities.
+We describe each child across our academic domains (computer science, math, reading, writing, and science), as well as describe each child's growth in the four areas we deeply emphasize: critical thinking, communication, collaboration, and creativity.
+Artifacts of student work - in the form of photos, videos, and screenshots - are positioned across the narrative report and offer evidence of growth across disciplines and the 4 C domains.

 How are Long-View and the number lab related?

 We are interested in two areas: innovation and teacher education.
 Our work specific to innovation in education is focused on developing Long-View Micro School's model and ensuring our students receive an era-responsive education.
-We also do quite a bit of work supporting schools and teachers across the country working initiating more rigorous approaches to the teaching of mathematics in their own schools and classrooms.
-Our teacher education is generated through our venture called the number lab.
-Teachers from all over attend our Educators' Collaboratory at The AT&T Executive Education and Conference Center at The University of Texas, and we also travel to schools to coach and support their change initiatives.
-Additionally, teachers from our Partner Schools spend time observing and studying at Long-View.
-We love the atmosphere of learning created by having these visitors taking notes on "Field Study Days" and intensely analyzing the thinking of our young mathematicians.
+We also do quite a bit of work supporting schools and teachers across the country working towards innovation or initiating instruction within their classrooms that focuses on deep learning experiences that are rooted in authentic work within the discipline.
+All of our work related to educating math teachers, administrators, and leaders is generated through our venture called the number lab.
+Teachers from all over the world attend our summer Educators' Collaboratory at The AT&T Executive Education and Conference Center at The University of Texas, and we also travel to schools to coach and support their change initiatives.
+Additionally, teachers spend time observing and studying at Long-View in “Field Study Days.”
+We love the atmosphere of learning created by having these visitors taking notes and intensely analyzing the thinking of our young mathematicians.
 We also love what this communicates to our children: Teachers find your thinking fascinating and are eager to learn from you!

 How do families make good use of the open day on Friday?